A-Kees-H/LightControl/README.md

 first I found a library (python-kasa) that somewhat worked but was extremely unstable and borderline impossible to debug.
 I won't go too far into why, but in short: asyncio. also this was a while ago and before I started writing documentation, so I don't remember it too well

-later the library maintainer informed me that this was a fork of an older library - pyHS100 - unmangled by a half-baked attempt at asynchrony. this library consistently worked, but was slow, much slower than the proprietary app for the bulb.
+later the library maintainer informed me that this was a fork of an older library - pyHS100 - that had been mangled by a half-baked attempt at asynchronous behaviour. this library consistently worked, but was slow, much slower than the proprietary app for the bulb.
 I reasoned that my PC is no less capable than my iPhone, so I set about fixing it

 so, in iterations, I've extracted the core functionality of pyHS100's smartbulb protocol, each iteration getting closer and closer to the minimum code I need to control the light, and a better understanding of what's going on.
-I eventually discovered that the inefficiency was largely a result of reconnecting for every single request, so if you just keep the socket open and send requests to it, it becomes significantly faster
+I eventually discovered that the inefficiency was largely a result of reconnecting for every single request, so if you just keep the socket connected and send requests to it, it becomes significantly faster

 in this process, I've come to understand the core functionality:
-	you create a request in the format of a dictionary i.e.
+	you create a request in a json format i.e.
 	{'smartlife.iot.smartbulb.lightingservice':{<type of request>:{<light_attribute>:<value>}}}
 	where: